Anthony Housefather: Alliance Quebec President

-Councillor in the Mega-City, and Leader of the De-merger Movement (2001-05)
+Councillor in the merged City of Montréal, and Leader of the De-merger Movement (2001-05)

-Housefather, together with the vast majority of Mayors and Councillors of suburban municipalities, opposed the forced mergers which created the mega-city of Montreal.
-When the Quebec Court of Appeals ruled that the cities had no constitutional protection against the forced mergers, Housefather joined many suburban mayors and councillors who ran for election in the mega-city of Montreal, campaigning on the promise to support demerger if a new government ever permitted it.
-In the 2001 election, he was elected as a Councillor for the Borough of Côte-Saint-Luc–Hampstead–Montreal West, receiving approximately 70% of the vote.
+Housefather, together with the vast majority of Mayors and Councillors of suburban municipalities, opposed the forced mergers of municipalities on the island of Montréal to form a single City of Montreal.
+When the Quebec Court of Appeals ruled that the cities had no constitutional protection against the forced mergers, Housefather joined many suburban mayors and councillors who ran for election in the City of Montreal, campaigning on the promise to support demerger if a new government ever permitted it.
+In the 2001 election, he was elected as a Councillor for the Borough of Côte Saint-Luc–Hampstead–Montreal West, receiving approximately 70% of the vote.

-When the Quebec Liberal Party was elected in 2003, it set in motion a process that permitted cities and towns to de-merge from the mega-city.
+When the Quebec Liberal Party was elected in 2003, it set in motion a process that permitted cities and towns to de-merge from the consolidated city of Montréal.
 Housefather was alone amongst the three elected Councillors in Côte Saint-Luc-Hampstead-Montreal West to support the demerger of the three communities.
-In 2004, he served as co-chair of the demerger committee of the Côte-Saint-Luc along with former City Councillors Mitchell Brownstein, Ruth Kovac, and Glenn J. Nashen.
+In 2004, he served as co-chair of the demerger committee of the Côte Saint-Luc along with former City Councillors Mitchell Brownstein, Ruth Kovac, and Glenn J. Nashen.
 He was also a member of the Hampstead Demerger Committee and the Montreal West Demerger Committee.
 On June 20, 2004, all three communities voted to demerge from Montreal, with the Yes vote representing 91% of the votes cast in Hampstead, 87% of the votes cast in Côte Saint-Luc, and 84% of the votes cast in Montreal West.
 Thus, all three municipalities were reconstituted within their former borders as of January 1, 2006, with elections scheduled for November 2005.